Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 are often more appropriate.
 Here is when you should use a `dataclass` instead, and how to decide between the two.*

-> **Note**: I used `dataclass` here since it is part the standard library.
-You might
+> **Note**: I'm using `dataclass` here since it's in the standard library.
+If you're
-> already be using a 3rd-party library for defining record-like classes,
+> already using a 3rd-party library for defining record-like classes,
-> such as [attrs](https://www.attrs.org/en/stable/).
-The advice
+> like as [attrs](https://www.attrs.org/en/stable/), the advice
-> here still applies, just replace `dataclass` with whichever library you are using.
+> here still applies, just replace `dataclass` with whichever library you're using.

 # What is a dataclass?

-If you are already familiar with `dataclass`, skip this section.
+If you're already familiar with dataclasses, skip this section.

-`dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) that generates common methods such as
-`__init__` and `__eq__`, making for more concise class definitions.
+`dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) which automatically generates magic methods like `__init__` and `__eq__`, making for more concise class definitions.
 For instance, this class declaration:
 ```python